fullstack-development/react-redux-starter-kit/docs/en/feature/lazy-feature.md

 # Lazy feature
 To speed up the application initialization and the initial load processes, a feature's content can be loaded lazily.
-To achieve this, a dynamic import & webpack chunks are used so a feature is loaded only when it is required by the currently exeucting code.
+To achieve this, a dynamic import & webpack chunks are used so a feature is loaded only on demand.
 The details of how it's implemented are listed below.

 ## Feature entry
-Each lazy feature must have a file called `entry.ts`, containing a *feature entry*, which is basically an object with the data that gets exported by the feature.
-The entry is created using a shared helper function `makeFeatureEntry`.
-Entry is the part of the feature which is getting loaded dynamically.
+Each lazy feature must have a file called `entry.ts`, containing a *feature entry*, which is basically an object with data that gets exported by the feature.
+The entry is created using a shared helper function `makeFeatureEntry` and is the part of the feature which is getting loaded dynamically.
 ```
 /* userSearch feature */